f5devcentral/bigip_automation_examples/MITRE/TA0005 - Defense Evasion.rst

 techniques target operating system level token mechanisms to bypass security controls and maintain stealthy access.

--  **T1134.001 – Token Impersonation/Theft**
+- | **T1134.001 – Token Impersonation/Theft**

-Attackers obtain and use access tokens belonging to other accounts to impersonate them.
+  | Attackers obtain and use access tokens belonging to other accounts to impersonate them.
 By stealing or duplicating tokens, adversaries can perform operations with the privileges of the target user without requiring their credentials.

--  **T1134.002 – Create Process with Token**
+- | **T1134.002 – Create Process with Token**

-Adversaries create new processes using the access token of another user.
+  | Adversaries create new processes using the access token of another user.
 This allows execution under a different account’s context, granting the process elevated privileges or access consistent with the token’s permissions.

--  **T1134.003 – Make and Impersonate Token**
+- | **T1134.003 – Make and Impersonate Token**

-Attackers generate a new token and assume its identity to execute actions with elevated privileges.
+  | Attackers generate a new token and assume its identity to executeactions with elevated privileges.
 This method enables privilege escalation and resource access by crafting tokens that emulate legitimate accounts.

--  **T1134.004 – Parent PID Spoofing**
+- | **T1134.004 – Parent PID Spoofing**

-By altering the parent process ID (PID), adversaries create processes that inherit access tokens from legitimate, higher privileged processes.
+  | By altering the parent process ID (PID), adversaries create processes that inherit access tokens from legitimate, higher privileged processes.
 This technique allows the child process to execute with elevated permissions while appearing as a normal system process.

--  **T1134.005 – SID History Injection**
+- | **T1134.005 – SID History Injection**

-Adversaries inject Security Identifier (SID) history entries into an account’s token to inherit privileges from other accounts or groups.
+  | Adversaries inject Security Identifier (SID) history entries into an account’s token to inherit privileges from other accounts or groups.
 This enables unauthorized access to resources and privileges that the account would not normally possess.

 **T1197 – BITS Jobs**